Improved Parallel Construction of Wavelet Trees and Rank/Select Structures: Preliminaries

 A sequence of symbols will be denoted by $\Str$, its length by $n$, and its alphabet size by $\sigma$.
-For a sequence $\Str$, $\access(S,i)$ returns the symbol at position $i$ of $S$, $\rank_c(S,i)$ returns the number of times $c$ appears in $\Str$ from positions $0$ to $i$, and $\select_c(S,i)$ returns the position of the $i$'th occurrence of $c$ in $S$.
-A \emph{wavelet tree} is a data structure supporting access, rank, and select operations on a sequence in $O(\log \sigma)$ work~\cite{Grossi2003}.\footnote{We use $\log x$ to mean the base 2 logarithm of $x$ unless specified otherwise.} A standard wavelet tree is a balanced binary tree where each node represents a range of the symbols in the alphabet using a bitmap (binary sequence).
+For a sequence $\Str$, $\access(\Str,i)$ returns the symbol at position $i$ of $\Str$, $\rank_c(\Str,i)$ returns the number of times $c$ appears in $\Str$ from positions $0$ to $i$, and $\select_c(S,i)$ returns the position of the $i$'th occurrence of $c$ in $\Str$.
+A \emph{wavelet tree} is a data structure supporting access, rank, and select operations on a sequence in $O(\log \sigma)$ work~\cite{Grossi2003}.
+A standard wavelet tree is a balanced binary tree where each node represents a range of the symbols in the alphabet using a bitstring (binary sequence).
 We assume that $\sigma \le n$, and that the alphabet is $[0,\ldots,\sigma-1]$, as the symbols can be mapped to a contiguous range otherwise.
 The structure of the wavelet tree is defined recursively as follows: The root represents the symbols $[0,\ldots,2^{\lceil \log \sigma \rceil}-1]$.
-A node $v$ which represents the symbols $[a,\ldots,b]$ stores a bitmap which has a $0$ in position $i$ if the $i$'th symbol in the range $[a,\ldots,b]$ is in $[a,\ldots,(a+b+1)/2-1]$ and $1$ otherwise.
+A node $v$ which represents the symbols $[a,\ldots,b]$ stores a bitstring which has a $0$ in position $i$ if the $i$'th symbol in the range $[a,\ldots,b]$ is in $[a,\ldots,(a+b+1)/2-1]$ and $1$ otherwise.
 It will have a left child that represents the symbols $[a,\ldots,(a+b+1)/2-1]$ and a right child that represents the symbols $[(a+b+1)/2,\ldots,b]$.
 The recursion stops when the range is of size $2$ or less or if a node has no symbols to represent.
 An example of a wavelet tree is shown in Figure~\ref{fig:wavelet}.
 We point out that the original wavelet tree description in~\cite{Grossi2003} uses a root whose range is not necessarily a power of $2$, but the definition here gives the same asymptotic query times and leads to a simpler description of our construction algorithms.

-Each node in the wavelet tree stores a \emph{succinct} rank/select structure on its bitmap (whose size is sub-linear in the bitmap length) to allow for constant-work rank and select queries.
-The bitmaps and the rank/select structures together take $n\lceil \log \sigma \rceil + o(n\log\sigma)$ bits of space.
-The wavelet tree topology requires $O(\sigma\log n)$ bits to store pointers, but this can be reduced or removed by modifying how the queries are performed~\cite{MakinenN07,ClaudeN08}.
+Each node in the wavelet tree stores a \emph{succinct} rank/select structure on its bitstring (whose size is sub-linear in the bitstring length) to allow for constant-work rank and select queries.
+The bitstrings and the rank/select structures together take $n\lceil \log \sigma \rceil + o(n\log\sigma)$ bits of space.
+The wavelet tree topology requires $O(\sigma\log n)$ bits to store pointers, but this can be removed by modifying how the queries are performed~\cite{MakinenN07,ClaudeN08}.

 Our algorithms use prefix sum as a parallel primitive~\cite{Vishkin10}. \emph{Prefix sum} takes as input an array $X$ of length $n$, an associative binary operator $\oplus$, and an identity element $\bot$ such that $\bot \oplus x = x$ for any $x$, and returns the array $(\bot,\bot \oplus X[0], \bot \oplus X[0] \oplus X[1], \ldots,\bot \oplus X[0] \oplus X[1] \oplus \ldots \oplus X[n-2])$, as well as the overall sum $\bot \oplus X[0]\oplus X[1] \oplus \ldots \oplus X[n-1]$.
 Assuming that $\oplus$ takes constant work, prefix sum can be implemented in $O(n)$ work and $O(\log n)$ depth~\cite{Vishkin10}.
 Unless specified otherwise, we will use $\oplus$ to be the addition operator on integers.